 You can experience some of the bay’s most spectacular natural attractions along a number of short walks.
 Longer walking trails are not provided due to the warm climate and lack of fresh water.

-If you would like to go for a longer walk, make sure you are well prepared and discuss your plans with the Department of Parks and Wildlife office in Denham.
+If you would like to go for a longer walk, make sure you are well prepared and discuss your plans with the Parks and Wildlife Service office in Denham.